Nam-Dang13581234/ISDM-Assignment-Group/Travel Company Report.md

 * Phone System notifies customers of que waiting times in minues/hours and gives the option for a call back
 * Customers have the option to choose their own RM
-* Interactive Voice Response is also available through touch tone for customers with speaking disabilities **Point 3 solution is based on assumption and thus does not need to further implementation/solve to achieve this solution.
-For other solutions need to implement a way to achieve this solution.**
+* Interactive Voice Response is also available through touch tone for customers with speaking disabilities

 ## Project Backlog:
 **User Stories - Customer**